jamwest/advent-of-code/README.md

 # Advent of Code Repository

 This repository is dedicated to my attempts at solving the Advent of Code challenges each year.
 The Advent of Code is an annual event where participants solve a series of programming puzzles throughout the month of December.
-You can attempt these yourself at [adevnt of code.](https://adventofcode.com/)
+You can attempt these yourself at [advent of code.](https://adventofcode.com/)

 ## Structure